mantidproject/mantid/docs/source/algorithms/ReflectometryCorrectDetectorAngle-v1.rst

 Description
 -----------

 This algorithm adjusts the detector angle of a reflectometer instrument.
 The detector component is rotated around the sample position to a desired specular angle while keeping the sample-to-detector distance constant and ensuring the detector centre normal faces the sample.
+Compared to :ref:`SpecularReflectionPositionCorrect <algm-SpecularReflectionPositionCorrect>`, this algorithm supports rotation with regards to selected detector pixel and angle calibration by a direct beam measurement.

 The name of the detector component to rotate is given by the *DetectorComponent* property.